joedefen/MoveWindow/README.md

 and generally, I think, is a bit more bug free and less annoying (e.g., avoids overlapping panels, always fits windows, less geometry "loss" with multiple moves, etc.).

-This script is tested on four monitors of different sizes and orientations.
+This script is tested on four monitors of different sizes and orientations and with XFCE4, KDE/Plasma, and Mate.
+Other desktops (e.g., Cinnamon) seem to partly work but w/o regard to its panels.